jbates2549/Kickstarter-Analysis/Written_Report_Template.md

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
+### Conclusions from Outcomes Based on Launch Date

 The Months of May through June are the best months to launch a kickstarter campaign for theater projects  These months produce the largest variance between successful and failed campaigns.
 We recommend that kickstarter campaigns for theater projects be launched during these months.

 There is a smaller positive spike in successful campaigns in the months of February.
 This month can be considered a secondary target to the Summer months for launch date.
 We However these spikes are matched by similar spikes in failed campaigns